alucryd/oxyromon/README.md

           -a, --all      Import all systems
           -f, --force    Force import of outdated DAT files -h, --help     Print help information

+## oxyromon-create-dats

+Create DAT files from directories

+This makes it possible to build DAT files from scratch, they can be subsequently imported into oxyromon or any other tool.
+If no customization is specified, name and description are set to the directory name, and version is set to the creation datetime (No-Intro style).
+Each game name is set to the file name stripped of its extension, all 3 checksums are computed.

+Note: Any file in the directory is processed as is, and directories are ignored.
+It is necessary to use original uncompressed file formats if you plan to import the generated DAT file and use oxyromon's `convert-roms`/`export-roms` commands.

+    Usage: oxyromon create-dats [OPTIONS] <DIRECTORIES>...

+    Arguments:
+    <DIRECTORIES>...
+Set the directories to process

+    Options:
+    -n, --name <NAME>                Customize the DAT name -d, --description <DESCRIPTION>  Customize the DAT description -v, --version <VERSION>          Customize the DAT version -a, --author <AUTHOR>            Customize the DAT author -u, --url <URL>                  Customize the DAT URL -o, --output <OUTPUT>            Customize the output directory -h, --help                       Print help

 ## oxyromon-import-irds